yuminsuh/part_bilinear_reid/README.md

 ## Usage

-- Run `runall.sh` to train the model
+- Run `train_market1501.sh` to train a model on the Market-1501 dataset
 - Run `eval_market1501.sh` to evaluate

+- Run `train_dukemtmc.sh' to train a model on the DukeMTMC dataset
+- Run `eval_dukemtmc.sh` to evaluate